helloboyn/Data-Analysis/linkedin-enhancer.md

 * Sample outputs for a provided article
 * Brief explanation of how this enhances engagement potential

-Evaluation Focus: Multi-modal AI integration, content enhancement, visual communication
+Evaluation Focus: Multi-modal AI integration, content enhancement, visual communication.

+---
 ### Solution

 Okay, acknowledging the strict 25-line limit means the code *cannot* implement the full service with live AI calls and image processing.
 It will simulate the core logic and data flow.